NHerreroReder/OpenXcomPruebas/README.md

 agent is wearing at that moment.

 #### Show recovery values for agents due to commendations
-Vanilla OXCE+ just shows if an agent recovers strength, energy, morale, health, etc every turn.
+Vanilla OXCE just shows if an agent recovers strength, energy, morale, health, etc every turn.
 With this change, agent info will show how many extra recovery has agent earned in each category, due to commendations.